What’s it worth?

 As mentioned previously, the subject regarding our wellbeing is so vast and can be explored open-endedly, and the connection of it to other matters is quite complex.
-All is related.
+All are related.
 Therefore, I would like to share this with you.
 If you are already aware of this, a reminder should be welcome, considering the info overload nowadays.

 The Wellbeing model, created by Dr Mary Jo Kreitzer (the Founder and Director of the Center for Spirituality and Healing at the University of Minnesota), focuses on six dimensions that contribute to wellbeing.
-These dimensions are: be mindful, live healthy, create connection, feel safe, find meaning, and have healing environments.
+These dimensions are: be mindful, live healthy, create a connection, feel safe, find meaning, and have healing environments.

 (Her main area of research is mindful meditation, and integrative health and healing.)